Research on Learning and Instruction: An Interdisciplinary Program (M.A.)

 Englisch language skills at level B2 of the Common European Framework of Reference for Language must be demonstrated with the application.

-name: Research on Learning and Instruction: An Interdisciplinary Program
+Official Designation: Research on Learning and Instruction: An Interdisciplinary Program

-graduation type: Master of Arts (M.A.)
+Degree: Master of Arts (M.A.)

-start of studies: winter semester
+Start of studies: winter semester

-end of application winter semester: 15.
+Application deadline for the winter semester: 15.
 June

 Prof. Dr. Ingo Kollar